 - Helps beat stress

-The fact that most plant based foods are more alkaline and most animal foods acidic means that the plant based diet will cause a lot less inflammation in general in your body.
+The fact that most plant based foods are more alkaline, and most animal foods acidic, means that the plant based diet will cause a lot less inflammation in general in your body.

 As a healthy plant based diet will revolve around lots of veggies, fruits, pulses and healthy fats, you will automatically be eating LOTS of antioxidants and therefore keeping inflammation to a minimum.

 It’s very important to understand the difference between a healthy plant based or vegan diet, and an unhealthy one.
 The healthy version consists of all the foods on the list below.
-There are of course MANY unhealthy plant based foods which I have deliberately not added to this list as they won’t give you any nutritional benefits.
+There are of course MANY unhealthy plant based foods, of which I have deliberately not added to this list as they won’t give you any nutritional benefits.

 Going plant based the easy way:-

 When you start a plant based, or vegan diet, you will more than likely be asked the inevitable “where do you get your protein from” question by friends and family.
-And this is actually a good question because getting enough protein is indeed something you will need to be mindful of, but worry not for there are MANY plant sources.
+And this is actually a good question, because getting enough protein is indeed something you will need to be mindful of, but worry not for there are many plant sources.

 Plant foods can also be CHEAPER than animal products too!